NASA Chair, Lib. of Congress Dr. Susan Schneider - TMO Background Mode Interview - The Mac Observer

-Dr. Susan Schneider is a Associate Professor of Philosophy and Cognitive Science at The University of Connecticut.
+Dr. Susan Schneider is an Associate Professor of Philosophy and Cognitive Science at The University of Connecticut.
 She writes about issues in philosophy, AI, cognitive science and astrobiology.
 Within philosophy, she works on both the computational nature of the brain and the metaphysical nature of the mind.
 The topics she has written about most recently include radical brain enhancement, machine intelligence, consciousness, and the nature of persons.
 Her new book is Artificial You – AI And The Future Of Your Mind.

 In our chat we covered many of the major issues of AI: the computational nature of the mind, consciousness, the question of whether consciousness is restricted to humans, extraterrestrial post-biological intelligence, AI implants in humans, and the ethical and cybersecurity issues of AI.
 Susan talks to AI issues you may have never thought about before.
 Join me in this awesome 30 minute virtual seminar on AI.